 In this student-focused session, Aditya unpacks what it takes to become a fund manager, beyond just educational qualifications.
 He speaks about the critical blend of financial literacy, observation skills, empathy, and analytical depth that separates great analysts from average ones.

-Enter equity research or fund management, with actionable advice on building depth, structuring learning, and creating sectoral expertise even if you come from a non-finance, and finally aligning with the strategy that resonates with your conviction.
+Enter equity research or fund management, with actionable advice on building depth, structuring learning, and creating sectoral expertise even if you come from a non-finance background, and finally aligning with the strategy that resonates with your conviction.

 The final chapter of the series ties everything together with real-world investing wisdom.
 Aditya shares his IPO investing framework, beginning with a critical question: Is this IPO raising funds for business growth, or just helping private equity exit?
 If it's the latter, it's a red flag.